How people have helped us shape NHS services

 Evidence shows that being overweight or a smoker can lead to a number of serious, potentially life-threatening conditions.
 It can also increase people's chances of developing complications during or after an operation.
 The good news is people can reduce these risks by taking care of themselves.

 During the year, we worked closely with GPs, East Riding of Yorkshire Council's Health and Wellbeing Board.
-Healthwatch and our involve members to co-design our plans to introduce a new Health and Wellbeing programme, which aims to make sure people are in the best possible health, and able to recover better after a routine or non-urgent operation.
-Click here to download the feedback report.
+Healthwatch and our involve members to co-design our plans to introduce a new Health and Wellbeing programme, which aims to make sure people are in the best possible health, and able to recover better after a routine or non-urgent operations.

 We are working in partnership with East Riding of Yorkshire Council to look at ways to improve the lives of adults with autism living in the East Riding.